A Perfect Northern Italy Itinerary – 7-10 Days in Northern Italy

 From there, you can easily get around by car or train (however, I still recommend using public transportation in this area as it is pretty amazing and there is plenty of free public parking in La Spezia – unlike many other places in Liguria).

-I hope this post helps you find the most beautiful places in Northern Italy.
+I hope this post helps you to plan your itinerary for Northern Italy.
 Of course, there are places like Turin or Florence that aren’t on the list, but this would have involved too much time in the train/car.
 I suggest coming to Italy and doing a more central tour another time.